Culex territans

+Culex territans, or the Northern Frog-Biting Mosquito, is a species of mosquito found throughout North America, Europe, North Africa, and the Arabian Peninsula.

 Ecology

-Culex territans overwinters in adult stage.
+Adult female Culex territans overwinter in protected, humid, underground environments like caves.
 In northern Europe, overwintering females are found in caves together with Culex pipiens, Culex torrentium, and Culiseta annulata.

+Larvae can be found in clean ponds with plenty of vegetation.

 Feeding behavior

-The females predominantly feed on amphibians, especially frogs.